arielherself/espresso/README.md

 <strong>Finland’s</strong> prime minister took a drug test to quell a brouhaha over video footage of her partying and dancing with friends.
 [Sanna Marin](https://te.arielherself.xyz/graphic-detail/2019/12/11/finlands-new-prime-minister-is-the-worlds-youngest), aged 36, said the results would put to rest the “grave public accusations” that she had used drugs, though she called demands for her to take a test “unjust”.
 The results will be available in a week.

-At least sixteen people died in southern <strong>Turkey</strong> after a bus collided with emergency teams working at the scene of an earlier accident.
+At least 16 people died in southern <strong>Turkey</strong> after a bus collided with emergency teams working at the scene of an earlier accident.
 The dead include bus passengers and two journalists who had stopped to help at the site, where a car had left the highway.
 More than 20 people were injured.

 <strong>Word of the week: </strong><em>Umaibo</em>, meaning “delicious stick” in Japanese, and the name of a beloved puffed-corn treat that made national news this year, when its price increased for the first time since 1979.
 [Read the full story](https://te.arielherself.xyz/asia/2022/08/18/prices-are-rising-in-japan-but-not-wages).